Vermont Beekeepers Association - 2013 Summer Meeting Agenda

 Janet Tam (left), a Technology Transfer Specialist from the Ontario Beekeepers Association was the featured speaker.
 She discussed the Transfer Technology Program's Mite Control and the Ontario Honey Bee Breeding Programs.

-The Vermont Beekeepers Association is pleased to offer during 2014 another season of hands on training workshops for beekeepers of all levels.
-These workshops are also open to the public regardless of your beekeeping experience.
+The Vermont Beekeepers Association is pleased to offer during 2016 another season of hands on training workshops for beekeepers of all levels.
+These workshops are free and are also open to the public; no experience necessary.
 The workshops are designed to parallel the Vermont beekeeping season starting off with unpacking hives for Spring and finishing with preparing the hives for Winter.
 In between the two you will learn how to identify common hive issues, hive management techniques, honey extraction and general good beekeeping practices.
 Nine VBA member beekeepers will be available to you on specific Saturdays starting in April ending in September.
 See the VBA calendar for the dates and times.

 This year the VBA is offering two locations.
 The North Yard is located at The Gardeners Supply, 128 Intervale Rd, Burlington, VT 05401.
 The apiary is located behind the Gardeners building.
 Access the apiary via the grassy area between the Gardeners building and the barns.
 Look for signs.
 Bring a veil and all your questions and concerns.